 This sunflower disease affects lower leaves of the plant, causing the leaf tissue between veins turn yellow and brown.
 The leaves eventually wilt, dry out, and die.
 The disease is usually spread through contaminated irrigation water or the infested soils.

 - Avoiding planting in fields known to have been infested

-Use EOS Crop Monitoring to help track plants health and act accordingly when needed.
+Use EOSDA Crop Monitoring to help track plants health and act accordingly when needed.